georgesittas/jobshop-scheduling/README.md

 ### Vertex Cover

 Goal for this project is to solve the [vertex cover problem](https://en.wikipedia.org/wiki/Vertex_cover), seen as an optimization problem.
-Basically, given a graph (which can be produced by graph.pl), we want to find the smallest set of vertices in the graph that covers the whole graph.
+Basically, given a graph (which can be produced by graph.pl), we want to find the smallest set of vertices in the graph that covers it.
 The ECLiPSe libraries [ic](https://www.eclipseclp.org/doc/bips/lib/ic/index.html) and [branch_and_bound](http://eclipseclp.org/doc/bips/lib/branch_and_bound/index.html) were used to solve this problem and the ones that follow.